keyboard_arrow_up

 Pulse Frequency

-The speed at which pulses are produced, expressed in pulses per second.
+The rate at which laser pulses are emitted, measured in pulses per second.

 Reflectivity